-The Chairperson, who is chosen from the NARS constituency of GFAR, will perform the following functions:
+The Chairperson, who is chosen from the members and alternates of the GFAR Steering Committee (GFAR-SC) as described in section 2.1.4, has the following functions:

-- a) Preside at all meetings of the GFAR-SC and of the Plenary Meetings of the Global Forum every three years. - b) Ensure that the Steering Committee is adequately addressing its various functions as described in section 2.1.4 of this Charter. - c) Serve as an ex-officio member of all standing committees of the SC. - d) The Chairperson is responsible for providing leadership to the SC in determining the policies under which the Executive Secretary operates the Secretariat and the annual Programme of Work. - e) The Chairperson is concerned with both internal and external GFAR matters.
+- a) Preside at all meetings of the GFAR-SC and of the Plenary Meetings of the Global Forum every three years. - b) Assure that the Steering Committee is adequately addressing the various functions it has, as described in section 2.1.4 of this Charter. - c) The Chairperson is ex-officio member of all standing committees of the SC. - d) The Chairperson is responsible for providing leadership to the SC in determining the policies under which the Executive Secretary operates the Secretariat and the annual Programme of Work. - e) The Chairperson is concerned with both internal and external GFAR matters.
 In internal matters he/she will interact closely with the Executive Secretary to monitor the development of GFAR programmes. - f) In the external dimension, the Chairperson may represent GFAR as appropriate.
 The Chairperson is also expected to assist the Executive Secretary in developing and maintaining relations with donors and with all the GFAR constituencies. - g) Preside over the GFAR Management Team whose functions are described in section 2.2.3 of this Charter.

-The Vice-Chairperson will perform the following functions:
+The Vice-Chairperson has the following functions: